TurboVega/agon-vdp/src/src/otf_mode.md

 Of course, you have the option of piecing together various primitives of your choosing, as long as you cover the entire screen.<br><br>
-To be clear, if the EZ80 application does not define some kind of background (often, either a full tile map or a solid rectangle), then some part(s) of the screen will not be painted properly, giving undesirable effects.
+To be clear, if the EZ80 application does not define some kind of background (often, either a full tile array or a solid rectangle), then some part(s) of the screen will not be painted properly, giving undesirable effects.

+# OTF Dynamic Code Generation

+As mentioned above, the OTF mode uses some built-in ESP32 assembler functions to help with drawing primitives quickly; however, it goes a step further.
+In order to reduce the number of decisions made while drawing, it uses the primitive definitions to generate portions of ESP32 code at runtime.
+In some cases, instructions are generated that call built-in functions in whatever sequence is required.
+In other cases, instructions are generated that write to the specific pixel data bytes.
+<br><br>
+For example, to draw a 20 pixel long line from X position 39 to X position 58, inclusive, the OTF mode will generate instructions to set the single pixel at 39, set the 16 pixels from 40 to 55 (4 pixels at a time), set 2 pixels at 56 to 57, and finally, set the remaining single pixel at 58.
+<br><br>
+The code generation operation itself does take a small amount of time, and depending on how many primitives are processed to do so, there may be some temporary effect on painting the screen, meaning that it may flicker or duplicate scan lines during that time.

 # OTF Function Codes

-The OTF mode uses VDU 23, 0, 30 as its command signature for defining and processing drawing primitives.
+The OTF mode uses <b>VDU 23, 0, 30</b> as its command signature for defining and processing drawing primitives.
 The following list gives an overview of the available commands in OTF mode; <b>however, not all of these commands have been implemented yet, and this section is subject to change!</b>
 Each of these commands will be explained in detail once the code has all been written and tested.

-800x600x64 On-the-Fly Command Set:

 ## Set flags for primitive
 <b>VDU 23, 30, 0, id; flags;</b>